Scream 5 Is Officially Happening With David Arquette

 When you bring back a beloved horror movie, writers, producers, and directors mean everything.
-Take the Candyman reboot for example.
+Take the Candyman reboot (and the trailer we wrote a post about!) for example.
 Jordan Peele’s simply producing the title, and fans are thinking it’ll be in line with the fandom.
 That’s a huge element in horror movies, and it’ll also help quell worries about Scream 5.
 This entry in the series is going to be the first to not involve Wes Craven.
 Ready or Not directors Radio Silence, also known as Matt Bettinelli-Olpin and Tyler Gillett, are set to head the film.
 James Vanderbilt (Murder Mystery) and Guy Busick (Castle Rock) penned the screenplay.
 To cap off an already impressive lineup, original Scream writer and co-creator Kevin Williamson is onboard as executive producer.
 Once COVID-19 restrictions for filming end, the film is going to start production.

 If you’re a fan of the Scream movies, then are you happy to see more from the series?
 Let us know in the comments!

 Taylor is the Gaming Editor of Comic Years and a lifelong fan of video games.
 He holds two degrees in Political Communication and wrote a Master's Thesis on resistance movements, race, and the exploitation of college athletes.
 His wife and two Toy Australian Sheppards keep him sane.